propppctl(1) ProL2TP Manual propppctl(1)

 database to be allowed access.
 If the password given in

-word is obtained from the system's password file /etc/passwd.
+password is obtained from the system's password file

 maxconnect n